dingdongg/rest-api/README.md

 This increases the scalability of this API, as well as its flexibility in choosing which implementation (eg. SQL Server, Oracle, etc.) to stick with.

 ### ***Data Transfer Objects***
+Sending HTTP responses back with raw, domain-level resources imposes a number of issues, such as transmission of irrelevant data and/or potential security issues.

+But more importantly, this introduces coupling.
+By sending domain-level data back to the client, I would be exposing my API's internal implementation details to the client, which violates the REST principle of client-server decoupling.
+My API should remain as a black box to my clients, and data transfer objects (DTOs) assisted with this decoupling.

+DTOs are also objects that are mapped from the domain-level data.
+They are created for the sole purposes of transmission to the client.
+They can be considered the "polished" versions of domain-level data, as they can omit/tweak certain resource attributes before being mapped, which allows sensitive/unnecessary information to be held securely within our API/database.
+The mapping from domain-level data to DTOs were done through the use of automappers.

+## Testing
+---
+Each API endpoint was thoroughly tested via Postman HTTP requests.
+SQL Server Express was also used to ensure that data was being stored correctly within our database.